EndPointCorp/end-point-blog/2024/05/how-to-validate-record-uniqueness-in-asp.net.md

 }
 ```

-Simple enough, we use a `try-catch` to handle the `Microsoft.EntityFrameworkCore.DbUpdateException` and return a response of our choosing.
-Trying the same request again, now results in a `400 Bad Request` response with this body:
+Simple enough: we use a try-catch to handle the `Microsoft.EntityFrameworkCore.DbUpdateException` and return a response of our choosing.
+Trying the same request again results in a `400 Bad Request` response with this body:

 ```json
 {